Teach Pilates

 Yoga is not a work-out, it is a work-in.
 And this is the point of spiritual practice; to make us teachable; to open up our hearts and focus our awareness so that we can know what we already know and be who we already are. – Rolf Gates

-Running a yoga studio is not an easy task.
-There are so many doubts and concerns about how to begin, what will be the cost, which booking software to use, how will I succeed, and many such related questions.
-These questions are not new as every business wants to know the answers to these questions.
-If you own a yoga studio or run a yoga business then much of your success or failure depends on what type of classes you are offering at your yoga studio.
+These questions are not new, as every business wants to know the answers to these questions.
+If you own a yoga studio or run a yoga business, then much of your success or failure depends on what type of classes you are offering at your yoga studio.

-Many yoga teachers only follow the standard norm and begin their journey of teaching with regular yoga sessions which include the basics of Pranayam, Vinyasa yoga, Hatha yoga, Iyengar yoga, Kundalini yoga, Ashtanga yoga, Bikram yoga, Yin yoga, Restorative yoga, Prenatal yoga and many more.
+Many yoga teachers only follow the standard norm and begin their journey of teaching with regular yoga sessions, which include the basics of Pranayam, Vinyasa yoga, Hatha yoga, Iyengar yoga, Kundalini yoga, Ashtanga yoga, Bikram yoga, Yin yoga, Restorative yoga, Prenatal yoga and many more.

 It’s good that you are working according to the standards of various types of yoga classes.
 But do you know your customer or client may need something else that you are not offering at your yoga studio?

 Like multitasking is imbibed in the corporate world, a yoga teacher should adopt multiple types of yoga and fitness classes to suit everyone’s needs and to earn more.
-Simply sticking to one type of class is not just enough in the routine.
+Simply sticking to one type of class is not enough in the routine.

 Can I Teach Pilates At My Yoga Studio?